periode/digital-culture/sessions/04_society_2.md

 - first, they realized, through the copyright mechanisms mentioned earlier, that it was possible to leverage the incentives and knowledge of commercial platforms in order to constrain the flow of information and to identify the real personas of posters.
 - second, with the ability to identify posters, it became easier to target individual dissenting voices, approaching censorship "from the bottom-up" rather than through blanket prohibition.
 - third, state actors have used the new configuration of the digital public sphere to spread disinformation campaigns, a new, computational form of propaganda through which public discourse is hijacked by a heterogeneous assemblage of real and fake social media accounts. -->

 ---

-The real-time adjustment is derived from A/B testing, and results from the cross of marketing techniques and digitization of data.

----